 - Poultry and Eggs: Skinless chicken and eggs have great protein content.
 In fact, a 3-ounce chicken breast has 31 grams, more than half the protein you need each day.
 An egg has 6 grams.

-- Seafood: Beside being a great protein source, seafood is high in omega 3 fatty acids and is heart healthy alternative!
+- Seafood: Besides being a great protein source, seafood is high in omega 3 fatty acids and is heart healthy alternative!

 - Dairy: Dairy foods are full of muscle-building protein.
 Milk, yogurt or cheese are all great options.